sida1420/kso/README.md

 {
   "<name>":{
     "keys": [<key sequence>],
-    "weight": <weight>  #How important is it, default is 1 },
+    "weight": <weight>  #How important is it, default is average "shift_safe": <true/false> #only use in base layer, doesn't allow another key in shift layer },
   "<name_2>":{
     "keys": [<key_sequence_2>],
     "weight": <weight_2>
+    "shift_safe": <true/false>
 }
 ```
 Example: